 Lawful basis for holding and using client information

-The lawful basis under which I hold and use for information is my legitimate interests are:
+The lawful basis under which we hold and use for information are our legitimate interests of:

-My requirement to hold your information for the following legal reasons: CNHC requirements enable me to retain information for 8 years
+Our requirement to hold your information for the following legal reasons: Our voluntary regulatory body requirements are to retain client information for 8 years

-As I hold special category data (i.e. health related information), the Additional Condition under which I hold and use this information is: for me to fulfil my role as a health care practitioner bound under the AoR Confidentiality as defined in the AoR Code of Practice and Ethics.
+As we hold special category data (i.e. health related information), the Additional Condition under which we hold and use this information is: for us to fulfil our role as a health care practitioner bound under our professional bodies.

-What information I hold and what I do with it:
+What information we hold and what we do with it:

-In order to give professional reflexology treatments, I will need to ask for and keep information about your health.
-I will only use this for informing reflexology treatments and any advice I give as a result of your treatment.
+In order to give professional complimentary therapy treatments, we will need to ask for and keep information about your health.
+We will only use this for informing treatments, clinic news and any advice we give as a result of your treatment.

 Your contact details